sista-ai/ai-assistant-react/README.md

 ## Setup

-To integrate the `@sista/vuic-react` SDK into your React application, follow these steps:

 ### 1. Initialize the SDK

 First, wrap your app component with the `VuicProvider` component and provide it with your API key.
 This is typically done in your main entry file, like `index.js` or `index.tsx`.